hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 Submitting jobs will happen from within Matlab.
 There are two ways to do this.
 You can start a Matlab session on a login node, or you can first request an interactive job, where you launch your Matlab session.
 Which one you choose will depend on the workload you plan to have on the node before submitting a job.
-As for any other work on the cluster, you can always do minor work on the login node, but for heavier calculations (before submitting your multinode job), you should use an interactive job.
+As for any other work on the cluster, you can always do minor work on the login node, but for heavier calculations (before submitting your effective job), you should use an interactive job.

 In general, we recommend to carry out the examples below via Matlab's command line interface